BiTinerary/BLDZRvZ/README.md

 To all others I give free reign.
 This software was inspired by <a href="http://www.hirensbootcd.org/">Hiren's Boot CD</a> but with the additive of making it more <b>consumer</b> friendly.
 Do what you will with it, I don't care.
 It likely won't reach as far as I think it's worth but on the off chance that it does, contribute any/everything to Hiren's BCD's cause.

 So here you go, a one-stop-shop for everything regarding computer diagnosis and repair with my personal utmost regard to conveniece, simplicity, minimalist design.
 Just know that it's not perfect and I'm far from done.
 Like many creators, innovators and fellow CodeMonkeys, I doubt I'll ever be.
-I bid you good luck in this amazon of Git's.
+I bid you safe travels and good luck in this amazon of Git's.

 # BLDZRv3
 BootLoader Disc of Zenith Repair